 Scheat, Beta Pegasi, is a red giant with the stellar classification M2.5 II–IIIe.
 It has a mean apparent magnitude of 2.42 and lies at a distance of 196 light years from Earth.
-The star marks the upper right corner of the asterism.
+The star marks the northwest (upper right) corner of the asterism.
 It is 95 times larger than the Sun and 1,500 times more luminous.

 Scheat is classified as a semi-regular variable.
 Its brightness varies from magnitude 2.31 to 2.74 over a period of 43.3 days.
 The star has an absolute magnitude of -1.49.
 Its traditional name was derived from the Arabic Al Sā’id, which means “the upper arm.”

 Markab, Alpha Pegasi, is a subgiant star of the spectral type A0 IV.
+It sits at the southwest corner of the Great Square.
 It has an apparent magnitude of 2.48 and lies at a distance of 133 light years from the Sun.
 The star has evolved beyond the main sequence and expanded to almost five times the Sun’s radius.
 It is a very fast rotator, with a projected rotational velocity of 125 km/s.

 The name Markab means “the saddle of the horse” in Arabic.
 It may be a mistranscription of the word Mankib, derived from the Arabic phrase Mankib al-Faras, meaning “the shoulder of the horse.”